 Completion of construction occurred on 14 February 2018.
-A report has been produced and was provided in the February 2017 to January 2018 Annual Compliance report.
+A report was produced and included in the February 2017 to January 2018 Annual Compliance report.

 The person taking the action must undertake progressive rehabilitation of EPBC species' habitat in areas where temporary infrastructure is to occur or, where short term impacts are anticipated.
 Where appropriate, the landscaping / rehabilitation of these areas must be done in a manner that targets the needs and requirements of EPBC species.